IntroductionThis 8 km walk follows an internationally renowned natural spit of boulders.

-A walk along the Nelson Te Pokohiwi/Boulder Bank is an opportunity not to be missed.
-The 8 km walk, from Boulder Bank Drive to 'The Cut', takes 2-3 hours one way.
+This track goes from Boulder Bank Drive to 'The Cut'.
+It takes 2 to 3 hours one way and is an unformed track.
+You'll be making your way ontop and over large boulders.
 The Boulder Bank is rough, dry and very exposed, so be prepared for all kinds of weather and wear strong shoes.

-Access to the Te Pokohiwi/Boulder Bank is from Boulder Bank Drive (off Atawhai Drive (SH6)) or by boat from Nelson.
+Access to the Boulder Bank is from Boulder Bank Drive (off Atawhai Drive (SH6)) or by boat from Nelson.
 A ferry service is available from Nelson.

 - Be wary of sudden weather changes.

 - If boating in Nelson Haven, check tides and sea conditions before departing.

 The internationally-renowned Boulder Bank is a natural spit of boulders, formed of the debris of land slips from the Mackay Bluffs, swept southwards by sea currents over 10,000 years.
 The bank is 13 km long, the last 8 km forming a spit which separates Tasman Bay/Te Tai-o-Aorere from Nelson Haven.
 It's width varies from 55 m at high tide to 240 m at low tide.